Backpacking Norway Alone: Top 10 Tips For Women

 In Norway, you will need a waterproof and windproof jacket.
 Buy one of acceptable quality and bring some layers along – long sleeve tees and polar suit shirt.

-Tour 1 is relatively short and is focused on the area around Oslo.
+is relatively short and is focused on the area around Oslo.
 It is one of the cheapest options for Norway travel.
-Its itinerary is:
+The itinerary includes:

 Oslo-Fagernes-Gjendesheim-Vagamo-Dombas-Andalsnes-Geiranger-Stryn-Briksdalsbreen glacier- Fjaerland-Balestrand-Voss-Bergen-Geilo-Granvin-Gol